JeeErn/Decentralised_Prediction_Market/README.md

 Market cap is the amount of Ether that has been placed into the topic by voters.

 ### 5. Expiry Date [^](#Topics)
 Expiry date is the cutoff date for voting.
-Ideally, it should be the day that the correct outcome of the topic can confidently determined by arbitrators.
+Ideally, it should be the day where a correct outcome of the topic can confidently determined by arbitrators.

 _Traders: do note that voting will only be open till the day **BEFORE** the expiry date._